R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: Variance of the R-VGAL posterior densities for various Monte Carlo sample sizes

 \subsection{Simulated logistic data}

-The simulated data used in this section is the same as that used in Section~\ref{sec:logmm} of the main paper.
+The simulated data used in this section is the same as that used in Sect.~\ref{sec:logmm} of the main paper.
 The same values for $S$ and $S_\alpha$ are used and they are taken from the set $\{50, 100, 500, 1000\}$.
 For each pair of $S$ and $S_\alpha$ values, we independently run R-VGAL 10 times on the simulated dataset, and plot the posterior densities from all 10 runs for each parameter.
 These posterior densities are shown in Figures~\ref{fig:logistic_var_test_temper10_S50_Sa50} to~\ref{fig:logistic_var_test_temper10_S1000_Sa1000}.
-For comparison, the HMC posterior distributions (from a single run) are also plotted in each figure.
+For comparison, the HMC posterior distributions (from a single run, with 2 chains and 20000 total posterior samples after burn-in) are also plotted in each figure.

 As the Monte Carlo sample sizes increase, the R-VGAL posterior density estimates get closer and closer to each other, which shows that increasing the values of $S$ and $S_\alpha$ helps reduce the variability of the R-VGAL posterior estimates across multiple independent runs.